Proto Successor Measure: Representing the Behavior Space of an RL Agent: Conclusion

 \section{Conclusion}

-In this work, we propose Proto Successor Measures (PSM), a zero-shot RL method that compresses any MDP to allow for optimal policy inference \textit{for any reward function} without additional environmental interactions.
-This framework marks a step in the direction of moving away from common idealogy in RL to solve single tasks optimally, and rather pretraining reward-free agents that are able to solve an infinite number of tasks.
+This paper introduces Proto Successor Measures (PSM), a zero-shot RL method that compresses any MDP to allow for optimal policy inference \textit{for any reward function} without additional environmental interactions.
+This framework marks a step in the direction of moving away from common ideplogy in RL to solve single tasks optimally, and rather pretraining reward-free agents that are able to solve an infinite number of tasks.
 PSM is based on the principle that successor measures are solutions to an affine set and proposes an efficient and mathematically grounded algorithm to extract the basis for the affine set.
 Our empirical results show that PSM can produce the optimal Q function and the optimal policy for a number of goal-conditioned as well as reward-specified tasks in a number of environments outperforming prior baselines.

 \reb{\textbf{Limitations and Future Work:} PSM shows that any MDP can be compressed to a representation space that allows zero-shot RL, but it remains unclear as to what the size of the representation space should be.
 A large representational dimension can lead to increased compute requirements and training time with a possible chance of overfitting, and a small representation dimension can fail to capture nuances about environments that have non-smooth environmental dynamics.
-It is also an interesting future direction to study the impact that dataset coverage has on zero-shot RL performance.\looseness=-1}
+An interesting future direction would be to study the impact of dataset coverage on zero-shot RL performance.\looseness=-1}